wellesley-cs230/wellesley-cs230.github.io/hw8.md

 ### Task 1

 Write a **BoundedQueue.java** class that implements a **bounded queue ADT**.
 A bounded queue is a queue with a **maximum capacity**: no elements can be enqueued when the queue is full to its capacity.
-The BoundedQueue class should *inherit* from the *javafoundations.CircularArrayQueue* class, given in the starting code.
+The BoundedQueue class should *inherit* from the `javafoundations.CircularArrayQueue` class, given in the starting code.

 Your *BoundedQueue.java* file should contain implementations for the following methods:

   * A **constructor** that takes an integer argument, which is the capacity of the bounded queue
-  * A predicate **isFull()** that indicates whether the bounded queue is at capacity or not
+  * A predicate `isFull()` that indicates whether the bounded queue is at capacity or not
-  * An **enqueue()** method that overrides the javafoundations.CircularArrayQueue's enqueue() method so that it only enqueues an element if the queue is not at capacity.
+  * An `enqueue()` method that overrides the `javafoundations.CircularArrayQueue`'s `enqueue()` method so that it only enqueues an element if the queue is not at capacity.

 You should not add any more **instance** methods to this class implementation.
 But, of course, you should be providing evidence of testing your implementation in the `main()`.